casaub0n/casaub0n/packages/test-driven-development-by-example/README.md

 - the author: Kent Beck

-This project was implemented example codes by TypeScript.
+This project is implemented example codes by TypeScript.

 ## Getting Started